 They look like a close copy of the old Gore-Tex sealed cables which went out of production when electronic group sets became established - I was very disappointed when that happened.

 The Jagwire cables are a little different though, these have a form of wet lube inside the housing liner.

 Fitting is a little more fiddly than regular cables, but the instructions are well written.

-If your frame has tricky cable routing which results in sluggish shifting, these are highly recommended.
+If your frame has internal cable routing, where only the inner cable goes through the frame, which results in sluggish shifting, these are highly recommended.

 I'll update the review if with time I feel differently, but so far so good.